circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ![GitLab project slug available in address in the web app]({{ site.baseurl }}/assets/img/docs/standalone-project-slug.png)

-In API requests, the project slug must be passed as a whole; for example:
+In API requests, the project slug must be passed as a whole.
+For example:

 ```shell
 curl --header "Circle-Token: $CIRCLE_TOKEN" \